dime-coin/core-docs/docs/api/rpc-wallet.md

 ### LoadWallet

-> **NOTE**
+> **NOTE:**
 >
 > Requires [wallet](../resources/glossary.md#wallet) support (**unavailable on masternodes**).

 The [`loadwallet` RPC](../api/rpc-wallet.md#loadwallet) loads a wallet from a wallet file or directory.
-Note that all wallet command-line options used when starting dimecoind will be applied to the new wallet (eg -zapwallettxes, upgradewallet, rescan, etc).
+NOTE: that all wallet command-line options used when starting dimecoind will be applied to the new wallet (eg -zapwallettxes, upgradewallet, rescan, etc).

 *Parameter #1---wallet name*